PetePete1984/godot-SpaceRace/README.md

 ## Some important caveats:

-- The game is incomplete as of August 2018
+- The game is incomplete as of August 2019
   - With the amount of features missing, it's not even in the typical alpha stage of development
-  - There is no music.
-It's just not Ascendancy without the music..
+  - It plays music and the beeping sound, when they're extracted and converted to wav/ogg with ffmpeg
-  - There is no space travel in this space game.. yet.
-But ships can be ejected from planets, to be stuck in space forever.
+  - Ships can in fact travel through space, dock at other planets and even traverse star lanes in a rudimentary way.
+In-system travel does not regard ship engines and movement limits so far.
 - I don't have access to an iDevice compatible with the last released iOS version of the game, so can't compare or analyze that
 - Without access to the source code, all game interactions can only be an approximation derived from existing gameplay (without the fabled Antagonizer patch, for now)
   - If you're reading this and you're a decompilation/disassembly wizard proficient in either Watcom compiled C++ from the 90s (bundled with DOS/4GW) or iOS ARM from 2012ish, and you're interested in contributing, hit me up!